New York City Is About to Get an Injection of Tidal Power. Is This Time Different?

 Verdant Power itself is a prime example of the sluggish pace at which the technology is progressing in the fast-moving world of renewable energy.
 Verdant first started testing a prototype of its turbine, which it refers to as a free-flow kinetic hydropower system, in 2002.
 It was awarded the federal license for RITE in 2012.

-In 2014, GTM noted that the company still had not deployed its turbines, despite receiving $30 million over 14 years and attracting significant media coverage of its New York City plans.
+In 2014, GTM reported that the company still had not deployed its turbines, despite receiving $30 million over 14 years and attracting significant media coverage of its New York City plans.
 Verdant secured a further $6 million from backers including the U.S. Department of Energy and the New York State Energy Research and Development Authority (NYSERDA) in late 2018, putting wind in the sails of the RITE array.

 In this month's interview, Taylor downplayed the significance of the company’s long road to commercialization.
 “There really hasn’t been a problem other than money,” he said.
 “And money isn’t the only answer.

-“Both the Electric Power Research Institute and Sustainable Energy Authority Ireland say on average it takes 10 to 12 years to bring a working prototype to commercialization,” Taylor added.
+“Both the Electric Power Research Institute and the Sustainable Energy Authority of Ireland say that on average it takes 10 to 12 years to bring a working prototype to commercialization,” Taylor added.

 Verdant Power’s technology dates back to the late 1980s, when New York University scientist Dean Corren, now the company’s chief technology officer, tested an early version in Pakistan with support from a United Nations renewable energy program.
-The DOE advocated commercializing the technology in 1995, leading to the incorporation of Verdant Power and testing of a third-generation prototype from 2003.
+The DOE advocated commercializing the technology in 1995, leading to the incorporation of Verdant Power and testing of a third-generation prototype beginning in 2003.

 “That was really a proof of concept at that time,” Taylor explained.